NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 answer = 40 + 2;
 ```

-The `++`, `--`, etc should **always** be after the variable instead of before to be consistent with other operators.
 Operators separated should be surrounded by spaces unless there is no right operand.

 ## Types